pairshaped/curlingio-docs/docs/club-management/website-hosting.md

 ## Website Settings

-Kick things off under **Website → Settings**.
-This screen concentrates the visual, navigation, and contact details that define your hosted site.
+Start in **Website → Settings**.
+This screen brings together the visual, navigation, and contact details that define your hosted site.

 ### Branding
 - **Name** — Controls the header text and the default club name shown publicly.